arenaxr/arena-docs/content/messaging/definitions.md

 ## Physics

-You can enable physics (gravity) for a scene object by adding the dynamic-body Component e.g for box_3:
+You can enable physics (gravity) for a scene object by adding the dynamic-body Component.

 ```json
 mosquitto_pub -h arena.andrew.cmu.edu -t realm/s/example/box_3 -m '{"object_id" : "box_3", "action": "update", "type": "object", "data": {"dynamic-body": {"type": "dynamic"}}}'
 ```

 One physics feature is applying an impulse to an object to set it in motion.
 This happens in conjunction with an event.
-As an example, here are messages setting objects fallBox and fallBox2 to respond to mouseup and mousedown messages with an impulse with a certain force and position:
+As an example, here are messages setting objects fallBox and fallBox2 to respond to `mouseup` and `mousedown` messages with an impulse with a certain force and position.

 ```json
 mosquitto_pub -h arena.andrew.cmu.edu -t realm/s/example/fallBox2 '{"object_id": "fallBox2", "action": "create", "data": {"object_type": "cube", "dynamic-body": {"type": "dynamic"}, "impulse": {"on": "mousedown", "force": "1 50 1", "position": "1 1 1"}, "click-listener": "", "position": {"x":0.1, "y": 4.5, "z": -4}, "scale": {"x":0.5, "y":0.5, "z": 0.5}}}'